Principles of division into groups in kindergarten

 • Preparatory.
 Children 6-7 years old are preparing for school.
 They stock up on knowledge and skills that will help them learn in the first grade.

-The most common way to divide kids ingarden - by age.
-But if a child has health problems, then a group for children with disabilities may be suitable for him.
-This includes children with hearing, vision, developmental delays and other features.
+The most common way of dividing babies iskindergarten - by age.
+But if the child has health problems, then a group for children with disabilities may be suitable for him.
+This includes children with hearing and vision impairments, developmental delays and other special needs.
 Each of them requires a special approach to learning.

 What is a good method for forming kindergarten groups by age?